What It Costs To Play On America’s 10 Best Golf Courses

 You don’t have to be a highly paid professional golfer or even a member to play at some of the best golf courses America has to offer.
 The following quality courses are open to the public.

 Few natural settings for golf match Pebble Beach Golf Links, located on the Monterey Peninsula, where golfers can enjoy views of the Pacific Ocean along the course.
 The 2019 U.S. Open marks the course’s sixth time hosting the championship.
 Pebble Beach is also slated to host its first U.S. Women’s Open in 2023.

 Since it first opened in 1919, Pebble Beach has built a reputation as a standout golf destination.
-It is ranked No. 1 on Golf Digest’s 2019 list of America’s 100 greatest public courses, and it holds the No. 1 spot on Golfweek’s 2019 list of the top 200 resort golf courses.
+It was ranked No. 1 on Golf Digest’s 2019 list of America’s 100 greatest public courses, and it holds the No. 1 spot on Golfweek’s 2021 list of the top 200 resort golf courses.